Zamo-Ngcoko/Zamo-Ngcoko/README.md

 ## ⚡ Guiding Principle

-Engineering is noT only about solving technical problems.
+Engineering is not only about solving technical problems.
 It is also about communicating the problem clearly, aligning people, justifying the solution, managing risk, and executing projects that create measurable value.